 - Cash, savings and checking accounts balances, investments for both student and parent

 - Real estate value (not the primary residence) and business and farm assets for the student and parents if she/he is a dependent student.
-(Family owned business and farms do not need to be included in the asset number)
+(Family-owned businesses and farms will be included in the asset number under FAFSA Simplification)

 - Student’s Driver’s License number